sendgrid/stopwatch/README.md

 It is inspired by Tim Jenkins' `statepart` measurements code within Kamta.
 Currently this stopwatch package is not thread-safe, however a thread-safe version may be added in the future.

-I am not the original author.  @deckarep is.

 ### Usage

 ```Go